Roman Protasevich: Trial and subsequent pardon

+Release

+After his release, reports leaked that Protasevich testified against his former girlfriend Sapega in order to receive either a reduced sentence or a presidential pardon.
+According to news media, Protasevich's testimony against Sapega was handed to the Vladivostok authorities handling her prison transfer case.

+In May 2023, Protasevich's mother returned from Poland to Belarus.
+In an interview with the state-owned Belarusian Telegraph Agency, Protasevich declared that he would definitely not plan to connect his life with politics.

+On 13 June 2023, Lukashenko spoke out on why he decided to pardon Protasevich.
+He told news outlets that he had pardoned Protasevich because "this guy did everything he promised to save his life or to not go to jail ... he confessed that he had done wrong".

+However, other opposition figures have come to view Protasevich as a traitor.
+Andrei Sannikov told The New York Times, "Please don't praise him as a freedom fighter.
+He is a very dark figure in this whole story.
+We don't want to hear his name ever again. ...
+He betrayed the whole democratic movement."
+Franak Viačorka opined that the case was a "very important story which teaches us how cruel regimes like Lukashenko's are".

+On 19 June 2023, Protasevich was assigned the conditions of his pardon, including mandatory reports to a supervisor, reports of his residence, and prohibition from leaving Belarus.

+In July, he was removed from the list of terrorists by the Lukashenko government.

+Trivia

-Belarusian media accused Protasevich of fighting alongside the Ukrainian Azov Battalion.
+Belarusian news media accused Protasevich of fighting alongside the Ukrainian Azov Battalion.
 According to the BBC, the "pro-Lukashenko press in Belarus has portrayed the dissident journalist as an extremist with right-wing sympathies".
 Protasevich said in 2020 that he had spent a year in Ukraine covering the war in Donbas as a freelance photojournalist.
 Azov Battalion founder Andriy Biletsky wrote about Protasevich, "Roman was indeed together with Azov and other military units that fought against the occupation of Ukraine, though his weapon as a journalist wasn't an automatic rifle but the written word", and that he was wounded at the 2015 Shyrokyne standoff.

-Luhansk People's Republic, an unrecognized breakaway polity and participant in the war in Donbas, accused Protasevich of having been a member of the Azov Battalion and having "committed a number of particularly serious crimes, which manifested themselves in the shelling of Donetsk People's Republic settlements, which caused the death and injury of civilians, destruction and damage to civilian infrastructure."
+The Luhansk People's Republic, an unrecognized breakaway polity and participant in the war in Donbas, accused Protasevich of having been a member of the Azov Battalion and having "committed a number of particularly serious crimes, which manifested themselves in the shelling of Donetsk People's Republic settlements, leading to the death and injury of civilians as well as destruction and damage to civilian infrastructure".
 The Luhansk People's Republic opened a criminal case against Protasevich and asked for his extradition from Belarus.
-Belarusian President Alexander Lukashenko said he was not opposed to Protasevich being interrogated by investigators from the rebel republics involved in the Donbas war against Ukraine, as long as it happened on Belarusian soil.
-On 16 June 2021, representatives of the Luhansk People's Republic declared that Roman Protasevich had been "interrogated".
-The Ukrainian embassy in Minsk asked Belarusian authorities for an official explanation.
+Alexander Lukashenko said he was not opposed to Protasevich being interrogated by investigators from the rebel republics involved in the Donbas war against Ukraine, as long as it happened on Belarusian soil.
+On 16 June 2021, representatives of the Luhansk People's Republic declared that Protasevich had been "interrogated".
+The Ukrainian embassy in Minsk subsequently asked Belarusian authorities for an official explanation.